w5xd/RC1101/README.md

 The Trellis board is symmetrical and can be <i>incorrectly</i> installed in three out of its four possible orientations.
 The one shown&mdash;with the Trellis lettering up-side-down with respect to the RC-1101 lettering&mdash; is <b>required</b>.
-The enclosure orientation&mdash;right hand side down&mdash; is the best one to use for assembly and disassembly because the four #4 machine nuts will be retained in their slots by gravity.
+The enclosure orientation&mdash;left hand side down&mdash; is the best one to use for assembly and disassembly because the four #4 machine nuts will be retained in their slots by gravity.
 Any other orientation risks them falling out.
 <img src='BottomView.jpg' alt='BottomView.jpg'/>